misiektoja/lol_monitor/docs/usage.md

 Fill in the [SMTP settings](configuration.md#smtp-settings) first, otherwise nothing is sent. `--doctor` signs in to the mail server without sending anything and reports which alerts would be delivered, described in [Doctor Preflight](troubleshooting.md#doctor-preflight).

 Messages go out in both plain text and HTML, so match details stay readable in any mail client.
+In the HTML body the monitored player's own roster line is bold, and `EMAIL_IMAGES = True` adds the champion icon at the end of the message, described under [Champion Icon in Email](configuration.md#champion-icon-in-email).

 Example email: